 \section{Introduction}

-Recent advances in deep learning have showcased that deep neural networks~(DNN) are capable of reaching state-of-the-art performance in various fields of machine learning, such as computer vision~\cite{resnet}, natural language processing~\cite{gpt3}, reinforcement learning~\cite{a3c} and more.
-However, it is also known that the over-parametrized nature of DNNs not only exposes them to general overfitting, but also renders them susceptible to spurious biases present in collected datasets~\cite{torralba11bias} which are detrimental to the generalization performance.
-In supervised learning, neural networks tend to prefer learning shortcut solutions based on biases rather than learning to classify with real signal~\cite{biasisharmful1, representationbias}.
-Since spurious biases do not provide task-related information, DNNs that learned to predict using these biases will ultimately fail on future data.
-For instance, a classifier trained to identify \emph{car racing} images using a dataset dominated by track racing images will exploit the track road information for classification.
-However, the classifier will fail to exhibit the same performance on images of off-road rallies.
-Unfortunately, this form of model overfitting cannot be screened effectively by standard validation processes since such biases are introduced in the dataset curation phase and are most likely shared across the training and validation sets.
-To this end, debiased learning - effective learning in the presence of bias - is imperative in utilizing DNNs for real-world applications outside the laboratory.
+Recent advances in deep learning have showcased that DNNs are capable of reaching state-of-the-art performance in various fields of machine learning, such as computer vision~\citep{resnet}, natural language processing~\citep{gpt3}, reinforcement learning~\citep{a3c} and more.
+However, it is also known that the over-parameterized nature of DNNs not only exposes them to general overfitting but also renders them susceptible to biases present in collected datasets~\citep{torralba11bias}, which are detrimental to the generalizability.
+In supervised learning, neural networks tend to prefer shortcut solutions based on biases rather than real signals~\citep{biasisharmful1, representationbias}.
+These spurious correlations do not provide task-related information, and DNNs that use these malignant biases, which are easier to perceive compared to the signal, will ultimately fail on future data.
+For instance, a classifier trained to identify \emph{car racing} images using a dataset dominated by the track will exploit the track road information.
+However, the classifier will fail to perform well on images of off-road rallies.
+To this end, debiasing is imperative in utilizing DNNs for real-world applications.

 A tautological solution to the bias problem is to construct a bias-free dataset from the start.
-However, curating a dataset devoid of all bias is extremely costly at best, and generally infeasible.
-A more practical attempt at neutralizing dataset bias is to fortify a dataset with explicit supervision signals with regards to the bias \cite{kim2019learningnot, GroupDPO}.
+However, curating a dataset devoid of all bias is extremely costly at best and generally infeasible.
+A more practical attempt at neutralizing dataset bias is to fortify a dataset with explicit supervision with regard to the bias~\citep{kim2019learningnot, GroupDPO}.
 However, additional expenditure of human labor in procuring such information cannot be avoided, which renders the option less appealing.